Experience a New Kind of Counseling in a Modern Day World : Common Myths about Counseling

 Common Myth About Counseling #7: Our therapist is only going to tell us “what to do and what not to do” in couples counseling.
 I don’t need my therapist to point blame and give me impossible rules to follow.

 Fact: Again, every therapist is different and this is why it is important to have a connection with your therapist.
-It’s more than OK to ask them about their orientation, how they like to work with couples, what approaches they use, etc. Shame and pointing blame is never part of my process with couples and I don’t typically give homework.
+It’s more than OK to ask them about their orientation, how they like to work with couples, what approaches they use, etc. Shame and pointing blame is never part of my process with couples and I don’t typically give homework in the beginning of your process.
 I want to help you uncover why you and your partner are not connecting, and help you build a new form of understanding and empathy for each other to move forward, not just give you a to-do-list to apply at home.
-I do not focus on changing your communication styles or press pointing fingers.
+I do not just focus on changing your communication styles or press pointing fingers.